ezzabuzaid/ngx-request-options/README.md

 }
 ```

-**Note** about `request.clone`,  Cloning the request will lose the associated options with it, hence you need to tell the `RequestOptions` that the original request will be garbage collected
+**Note** about `request.clone`,  Cloning the request will lose the associated options with it, hence you need to tell the `RequestOptions` that the original request will be garbage collected.

-sometimes you may want to clone the `HttpRequest` to alter the original url or headers, body, ...etc
+The `request.clone` method return new request object with new metadata which mean that the original request will be lost.

 ### Api's